jigarius/drupal-migration-example/README.md

 As simple as it may sound, this is all that is needed to associate the tags to the academic programs!

-For the sake of demonstration, I also included an alternative approach using a custom callback.
-For the sake of demonstration, I use this technique for the migration of _field_program_type_ property.
+For the sake of demonstration, I also included an alternative approach for the migration of the _field_program_type_ property.
 For program type, I wrote a simple function which does the following:

 * Takes a tag as an argument and checks if the tag exists in the _program_types_ taxonomy vocabulary.
 * Now, if the tag exists, the function returns the existing taxonomy term ID.
 * And if the tag does not exist, the tag is created and the function returns the newly created taxonomy term's ID.

-Finally, for the _process_ instructions for _field_program_type_, I use `plugin: callback` and refer to the custom function `_c11n_migrate_process_program_type`.
+Finally, for the _process_ instructions for _field_program_type_, I use `plugin: callback` and refer to the custom function [_c11n_migrate_process_program_type](c11n_migrate.module).
 So, during migration, for every _program type_, the custom callback is called and the custom callback translates the tag text into a taxonomy term ID which is then associated to the academic programs.

 To make sure that tag data is imported and available during the academic program migration, we specify the `program_tags` migration in the `migration_dependencies` for the `program_data` migration.
 Now, when you re-run these migrations, the taxonomy terms get associated to the academic program nodes.